devcontainers/spec/docs/specs/supporting-tools.md

-# Supporting tools and services
+# Supporting Tools and Services

 **Note: For the latest set of supporting tools, please check out https://containers.dev/supporting.**